Chinese tea was first discovered and used by Chinese Emperor Shen Nong more than 4,700 years ago (in 2737 BC).

 The production process of yellow tea was formed in 1567-1572 (The Ming Dynasty).

-Yellow tea contains a lot of digestive enzymes that are very helpful for treating indigestion and loss of appetite.
+Yellow tea contains a lot of special enzymes that are very helpful for treating indigestion and loss of appetite.
 Beyond that, yellow tea retains other natural nutrients that have special effects on anti-cancer and anti-inflammation as green tea does.

 - Heaping for yellowing.
 This is an important step making the leaves turn yellow.